 with each other.

-In Feng Shui, a Bagua Map –also called Feng Shui Energy Map- is a tool to help define the qualities of the energies in your house, office and other living spaces.
-In that respect, the Bagua Map serves as a guide to help you improve those areas in life that are weak.
+In Feng Shui, a Bagua Map –also called Feng Shui Energy Map– is a tool to help define the quality of the energy in your house, office and other living spaces.
+In that respect, the Bagua Map serves as a guide to help you improve the areas that have weak or disrupted energies.

 To determine the Bagua of your house, is recommended to do a compass reading, starting with the main door or entryway to your house.
 The front door is considered as a very important starting point in Feng Shui because it is where the energy flows into your home or office.
 Using the Bagua map, the door guides the energies to bring about helpful people, personal growth or success in your business or career.

 There are two schools in Feng Shui Bagua.
 The “Traditional School” which is based on the octagon shaped diagram and compass and the “BTB/Western School” which does not consider the North, South, East and West directions but instead uses the door to define the qualities of the energies of every area in your home.

 However, both schools have the same nine areas of life and consider the same Feng Shui colors and elements.
 The following traditional Bagua Map was designed by Caroline Patrick BorNei, a Certified Feng Shui Practitioner and Artist, who kindly allowed me to share it with you here, for illustration purposes.

 The BTB/Western School Bagua Map is a grid divided into nine parts which represent the nine areas of life.
 In the Western School, you lay the Bagua Map with its bottom edge aligned with the wall where the main door or entryway to your house is.
 Each square is assigned to a Feng Shui area.